oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 ### Optional last step

 Once you are familiar with the previous steps, you may want to launch the tracking on videos contained in several different folders all at the same time.
 To do this, you will need to run the *Step 5: Creating the files necessary to launch the tracking:* on each of the different folders while changing the names of the three files produced after each folder to avoid overwriting the files produced.
 Once this step as been applied on all folders, merge all lines contained in the commands.txt files into only one file, make the file launch.sh point to that new commands.txt file, and in the file launch.sh, adjust #SBATCH --array=1-X for X to be equal to the number of videos contained in the commands.txt file.

+Importantly, please remember that **all videos must have a different name even if they are in different folders**: without following that convention, it will be much more difficult to visualize tracking results and to run the data analysis.